keithzjchoe/fittrack/README.md

 - Designing and implementing the **DAO layer** for all data access (Profile, Workout, Meal, Data Overview)
 - Building the **DTO and Model classes** for data encapsulation and transfer between layers
-- Implementing all **JavaFX Controllers** — wiring UI components to backend logic
+- Implementing all **JavaFX Controllers**, wiring UI components to backend logic
 - Setting up **file-based persistence** using Java Object Serialization (`ObjectInputStream` / `ObjectOutputStream`)
 - Structuring the overall **MVC architecture** of the project